 Financing Options for SDIRA Real Estate Investments

-One reason I love investing with retirement money is because most of it is sitting dormant for someone to invest.
+One reason I love investing retirement money is that most of it is already sitting dormant, ready to be invested.

 However, if you don’t have a big enough nest egg saved up, there are still plenty of financing options available.

 In essence, non-recourse loans are unique because they only use the property purchased with the loan as collateral.
-This form of borrowing stands out due to its compatibility with IRS rules.
+This form of borrowing stands out for its compliance with IRS rules.

-Beyond non-recourse loans lies another avenue for funding—equity trusts.
-These function by pooling together multiple investors’ money into one pot, which then gets used to fund larger-scale projects that would be beyond each individual investor’s reach alone.
+Beyond non-recourse loans lies another avenue for funding: partnering or syndication.
+This functions by pooling multiple investors’ capital into one pot, which is then used to fund larger-scale projects that would be beyond each individual investor’s reach alone.

 An advantage here is diversification.
 Since your funds are spread across several properties rather than being tied up in just one place, this reduces risk while still offering attractive returns.